nolanwinsman/nvim/docs/why_nvim.md

 ### 3. Customization

 Some people, when they see a blank canvas, they're excited.
 Others get nervous.
 For me the blank canvas that is configuring Vim to my specific liking is exciting.
+I like being able to choose my exact keybinds, my preferered formatters and change pretty much everything about my editor.
+It's hard to explain the customization of Neovim.
+I think watching this video [0 to LSP : Neovim RC From Scratch](https://www.youtube.com/watch?v=w7i4amO_zaE) is the best way to see how deep the customization rabbit hole goes.

 ### Speed

-To be honest,
+It takes some serious practice to build confidence with Vim motions but once you do, you'll be like Speed Racer on the keyboard.
+It's like going from 'Hunt-and-Peck' typing to 'Touch Typing.'
+The video above by ThePrimeagen shows off how fast he is at using Vim.
+I am at a point where I'm faster developing with Vim compared to normal IDEs but I still have much to learn.

 ### 5. It looks cool and feels good